 What do you wear hiking? <<< We get this question all. the. time.
 Instead of replying to each person individually, I figured I would do an official post so that it could live on forever. 😉

 Hiking is a great way to get in some amazing exercise while at the same time being in the great outdoors.
 It serves as a form of meditation as well as a sweat session.
 Let’s keep it being a great experience by wearing appropriate clothing!

 Since it’s summer right now, let’s talk about this scorching weather.
 To be honest with you, we typically avoid hiking in the summer in the south unless it happens to be a cooler, less humid day.
-We do most of our hiking in the fall, winter, and spring.
-However, we understand that this is the time of year that most people take trips so we’ll get started with what to wear when it’s burning up outside a.k.a. summer time!
+We do most of our hiking in the fall, winter, and spring (check out this article for what to wear hiking in cold weather).
+However, we understand that this is the time of year that most people take trips so we’ll get started with what to wear when it’s burning up outside a.k.a. summertime!
 A winter hiking attire post will make an appearance in a few months.

 A few quick dressing tips for hot weather:

 We’ve been hiking for many, many years and we’ve basically worn the same things the whole time.
 While hiking gear and attire can be expensive, you will get many years of use out of quality items!
 We’ve purchased almost all of our hiking clothes on sale.
 Rarely do we ever pay full price for anything, instead we will buy last year’s design, wait for a sale, or buy gently used.

 BIG NEWS!!!
 After being asked for years, we have finally released our very own 12-week workout plan to make you a better + stronger hiker!
 Check out The Trailblazer 12-Week Hiking Workout Plan.

 Below is a list of the items that I, Whitney, typically wear when hiking in warm weather.